mindnektar/apollo-augmented-hooks/README.md

 #### modifiers

 `modifiers` serves as a helper to make cache updates after a mutation as pain-free as possible.
+See [this guide on caching](CACHING.md) for a more detailed explanation.
 It accepts an array of modifier objects with the following properties:

 ##### cacheObject